Optimistic limits of the colored Jones polynomials: Appendix

+From the above, if the essential solution $\bold{z}$ in Lemma \ref{lem12} determines the shape parameters of Yokota triangulation that satisfy the conditions (\ref{a1}) in Lemma \ref{apple}, then the corresponding solution $\bold{w}$ is also essential.
+Conversely, the essential solution $\bold{w}$ in Lemma \ref{lem12} determines the shape parameters of Thurston triangulation that satisfy the conditions (\ref{a0}) and (\ref{a2}) in Lemma \ref{apple}, then the corresponding solution $\bold{z}$ is also essential.
+We expect these conditions hold for almost all cases.
+For example, the essential solutions $\bold{z}$ and $\bold{w}$ of twist knots in \cite{Cho09b} and \cite{Cho10a}, and the geometric solutions $\bold{w}$ of the two-bridge knots in \cite{Ohnuki05} satisfy these conditions.
+Furthermore, if every octahedron in the Yokota triangulation have one collapsed horizontal edge, then the essential solution $\bold{z}$ always satisfies the condition.
+Therefore, essential solutions $\bold{z}$ coming from the standard diagrams of 2-bridge knots in \cite{Ohnuki05} always induce the essential solutions $\bold{w}$.

 \begin{ack} The authors show gratitude to Yoshiyuki Yokota for sending us his preprint in advance before publication.
-The first author was supported by Grant-in-Aid for JSPS Fellows 21.09221, the Korea Research Foundation Grant funded by the Korean Government (KRF-2008-341-C00004) and POSCO TJ Park foundation. \end{ack}
+This work was started when the first author was visiting Waseda university with Grant-in-Aid for JSPS Fellows 21.09221 and he is POSCO TJ Park fellow now.
+The first author was supported by Korea Research Foundation Grant funded by the Korean Government (KRF-2008-341-C00004) and the second author was supported by Grant-in-Aid for Scientific Research no. 22540236. \end{ack}

 {\sc \begin{flushleft} School of Mathematics, Korea Institute for Advanced Study, 85 Hoegiro, Dongdaemun-gu, Seoul 130-722, Republic of Korea\\[5pt] Department of Mathematics, Faculty of Science and Engineering, Waseda University, 3-4-1 Okubo, Shinjuku-ku, Tokyo 169-8555, Japan\\ E-mail: dol0425@gmail.com\\ \mbox{\phantom{E-mail: }murakami@waseda.jp} \end{flushleft}}